ggiuffre/timelines/README.md

 # timelines

 A web app about the history of software: relevant languages, libraries, and softwares are displayed on a timeline and can be filtered by tag.
-Example tags are `#languages`, `#web`, `#libraries`, and `#OOP`.
+Example tags are `#languages`, `#web`, `#Python`, and `#libraries`.